-REtipster features products and services we've used, tested, and think you'll find useful.
-If you buy something featured here, we may earn an affiliate commission.
+REtipster features products and services we find useful.
+If you buy something through the links below, we may receive a referral fee, which helps support our work.
 Learn more.

 We recently had the honor of interviewing Ajay Sharma.

 Ajay has been a vacant land investor for nearly two years.
 He started the way most of us do, flipping land as a part-time gig shortly after graduating from Indiana University.
 He got some early wins that propelled him to the point of being able to quit his job about 18 months after he started.
-Ajay now gets to work full time from his desk in downtown Chicago.
+Ajay now gets to work full-time from his desk in downtown Chicago.
 And get this… the guy is just 24 years old!

 Ajay will tell us his story and explain some key events, decisions, people, and mindset shifts that enabled him to get to where he is.